suhaibchaudhry/txprintco-v1/profiles/commerce_kickstart/libraries/jquery_expander/readme.md

 // the number of characters at which the contents will be sliced into two parts.
 slicePoint: 100,

+// a string of characters at which to slice the contents into two parts,
+// but only if the string appears before slicePoint
+// Useful for slicing at the first line break, e.g. {sliceOn: '<br'}
+sliceOn: null,

 // whether to keep the last word of the summary whole (true) or let it slice in the middle of a word (false)
 preserveWords: true,

+// whether to count and display the number of words inside the collapsed text
+// This will either allow or prevent the word count
+// (and thus the configurable wordCountText) from showing.
+showWordCount: false,

+// what to display around the counted number of words, set to '{{count}}' to show only the number
+wordCountText: ' ({{count}} words)',

 // a threshold of sorts for whether to initially hide/collapse part of the element's contents.
 // If after slicing the contents in two there are fewer words in the second part than